data-science-for-biotech/git-novice/_episodes/05-history.md

 by using `git checkout`:

 ~~~
-$ git checkout HEAD mars.txt
+$ git checkout HEAD b117.txt
-$ cat mars.txt
+$ cat b117.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+Almost all sequences carry the N501Y mutation.
+But P681H is also very common.
+And of course it contains D614G.
+Note that P.1 also contains N501Y.
 ~~~
 {: .output}